Women in computer science

 Computer Science is such an exciting and creative subject area, and comes with very good career options in a broad range of application areas.

-As the Head of the School of Computer Science here at The University of Manchester I want people from all parts of society to participate in this opportunity.
+As the Head of the Department of Computer Science here at The University of Manchester I want people from all parts of society to participate in this opportunity.
 Currently, too few women study Computer Science and this is something I very much wish to change.

 Some of our activities show how important this is to us.